swift502/Krteq/README.md

 ### Why the rare KS-33B switches?

-The main issue I faced when trying to order a pre-assembled low-profile keyboard PCB was the lack of low-profile hotswap sockets offered by PCB manufacturers.
+The problem I had when trying to order a pre-assembled low-profile hotswap keyboard PCB was the lack of low-profile hotswap sockets offered by PCB manufacturers.
 Because KS-33Bs share footprint with regular MX switches, they can be used with the widely available regular hotswap sockets.

-I'm making a big bet on these switches becoming mainstream to keep this design viable long term.
-The moment they stop selling, this design becomes pretty much useless.
+I'm making a big bet on these switches taking over current KS-33s to keep this design viable long term.
+The moment they stop selling, this design becomes more difficult to build.

-### So is this board compatible with regular high profile switches?
+### So is this board compatible with regular profile switches?

-No, but it would be trivial to make it compatible.
-Literally just raise the height of the top case by a few millimeters.
+Not now, but it would be trivial.
+Just raise the height of the top case by a few millimeters.
 Maybe adjust stabilizer cutouts.
-But as it stands, I'm not planning on making this variant unless by some miracle there was a demand for it.
+But I'm not planning on making it, unless by some miracle there was a demand for it.

 ### Why no RGB?

-The simple version of backlighting was a lot easier to implement hardware wise, and reduced the amount of components which could fail.
+The simple backlighting was a lot easier to implement hardware wise, and reduced the amount of components which could fail.
 Long term reliability was one of the main goals of this design.
-Also, it's obviously just not that important to me, and I realistically don't expect anyone but me to use this keyboard.
+Also, it's just not that important to me, and I realistically don't expect anyone other than me to use this keyboard.

 ## QMK